 If awarded a scholarship, you will receive an offer letter with confirmation of what has been awarded and a fee breakdown.
 If your child is not currently a student at Brookes then you will have to fill out an enrolment form.

-Brookes Bursaries are a way we can offer financial support to those pupils whom we believe would thrive at Brookes UK but whose families cannot afford the full fees.
-Such Bursaries are available on completion of a means tested application form.
-Please contact us for details of our bursary scheme.
+Brookes Bursaries are a way we can offer financial support to families of those pupils whom we believe would thrive at Brookes but whose families are unable to afford the full fees.
+Our Bursaries are available on completion of a means tested application, independently assessed by our partners at Bursary Assessment Associates.